cooligus/snake3d/README.md

 # Snake3D
-It's funny game that will eat your RAM.
+It's funny game that will eat all your RAM.

 ## Table of contents
 - [Table of contents](#table-of-contents)